DataFire/Integrations/integrations/generated/trashnothing/README.md

   the following properties:

   - type: The type of post.
 One of: offer, wanted
-  - item: A short description of the item(s).
+  - title: A short description of the item(s).
   - location: A short location description.

   The following properties are optional: